Click here to go to our timeline after 453 BC

 In 171 BC Antiochus appointed Menelaus, a Benjaminite as high priest, following his offer of increased tribute.

 In his anger and humiliation Antiochus now cancelled the Jewish treaty, sending Apollonius his chief collector of tribute into Jerusalem with armed troops.
 He entered peacefully then massacred all the grown men, enslaving the women and children while plundering and burning the city.
-It was midway through 168 BC and all Jewish practices (which included circumcision, and services in the temple — the offering of daily sacrifices) would be stopped for the next 3½ years.
-A fortress was built on the site of Solomon's palace, on the western hill overlooking the temple where the plunder could be stored, guarded by a Syro-Macedonian garrison.
+It was midway through 167 BC and all Jewish practices (which included circumcision, and services in the temple — the offering of daily sacrifices) would be stopped for the next 3½ years.
+A fortress was built in the southern part of the city on a raised up area overlooking the temple, with the plunder stored and guarded by a Syro-Macedonian garrison.
 On the 15th day of Kislev (about December), he erected a statue of Zeu Pater / Jupiter as it is called in Roman mythology, and offered sacrifices to it 10 days later.
+In Rome, with their solar calendar, the 25th of December was the traditional date of the winter solstice.
 Numerous Jews treacherously came over to his side.

 Around this time the Sadducees, a party influenced by the Greek emphasis on rationalism and provable facts (and with an insistence on "an eye for an eye"), came strongly on to the scene.
 To counter their anti-supernatural teachings, the Pharisees, who amongst other matters taught on living as a good person now, the reality of angels, each person's spirit, the after-life, the coming Christ - Messiah, and the future resurrection of our bodies, also gained considerable influence.

-Still, their dedication and renewal of the Temple services on the 25th day of Kislev back in 165 BC became an annual celebration — the Festival of Lights or Hanukkah — a festival that ended on its 8th day.
-Its timing was to neatly correspond with the season we now know as Christmas week celebrating Jesus, the Light of the world, born in the temple of his body —traditionally— on the 25th day of December in 2 BC, circumcized —the Jewish sign of dedication to God— and named Jesus on his 8th day.
-It was New Year's Day 1 BC the first day of CE (our Common Era) as there is no year zero.
-See too
+Still, their dedication and renewal of the Temple services on the 25th day of Kislev back in 164 BC became an annual celebration — the Festival of Lights or Hanukkah — a festival that ended on its 8th day.
+Its timing was to neatly correspond with the season we now know as Christmas week celebrating Jesus, the Light of the world, born in the temple of his body —traditionally— on the 25th day of December

 Meanwhile Verses 33-35 refer to the continual war on and persecution of God's people for many days until the end.
 Though the people stumble in this persecution, it would refine them (as metal is refined in the heat), and at that time a little help would be there to help them.
 But many would also join themselves to them with smooth talking.